LondonGophers/admin/meeting_notes/2019-05-07-organiser-catchup/README.md

 ### Sponsorship

-We have been being asked for updated information about how people can contribute to the London Gophers community and help support us as a meetup to contine to grow and support the community.
+We have been being asked for updated information about how people can contribute to the London Gophers community and help support us as a meetup to continue to grow and support the community.

 Main points:
 * Sponsorship Pack